Masthead

 Features Editor

 Charlotte Hamrick’s creative writing and photography has been published in a number of literary journals and anthologies including Still: The Journal, The Citron Review, Atticus Review, Reckon Review, Trampset, and New World Writing, among many others.
-Her fiction was selected for the Best Small Fictions 2022 anthology and she’s had several literary nominations including the Pushcart Prize, Best of the Net, Best Small Fictions, and Best Microfiction.
-She is the former Creative Nonfiction Editor for Barren Magazine and current Creative Nonfiction Editor for The Citron Review.
+Her fiction was selected for the Best Small Fictions 2022 and 2023 anthologies and she’s had several literary nominations including the Pushcart Prize, Best of the Net, Best Small Fictions, and Best Microfiction.
+She was formerly Creative Nonfiction Editor for The Citron Review and Barren Magazine.
 She also writes intermittently on her Substack, The Hidden Hour.
 She lives in New Orleans with her husband and a menagerie of rescued pets where she sometimes does things other than read and write.

 [email protected]